XDM-ZSBW/zip-myl-backend/CURSOR_PROMPTS.md

    - Session management
    - Auto-lock functionality

-The app should work seamlessly with the Chrome extension and Obsidian plugin through the backend at http://localhost:3000.
+The app should work seamlessly with the Chrome extension and Obsidian plugin through the production backend at https://zip-myl-backend-lz77o54vea-uc.a.run.app.
 ```

 ## 🔧 Backend Integration